theycallmezeal/theycallmezeal.github.io/index.md

 ![Adam An](./images/me.png)

 My [name](name) is Adam An [ædəm æn] (he/him).
-I'm a PhD student in linguistics at the University of Kansas where I am also working on a Master's in computer science.
+I'm a linguist at the University of Kansas where I am completing a PhD in linguistics and a Master's in computer science.

 I work on morphosyntax, language variation and change, documentation, and revitalization.
 My current projects include:

 * Variation and change in Bantu verbal morphology
 * Reconstruction and revitalization of Yesa:sahį́ (a.k.a.
 Tutelo-Saponi) (Siouan)
 * Variation in the syntax of Mandarin Chinese-English codeswitching

-**Email:** adamanlinguistics [at] gmail [dot] com
+**Email:** adamanlinguistics [at] gmail [dot] com or aan [at] ku [dot] edu

 **Twitter:** [@adamanlx](https://twitter.com/adamanlx)